Menu

 A Community Champion is... a curious, adaptable and open-hearted individual who is eager to explore the natural world, connect with other like-minded individuals and inspire interest in others about our National Parks.

-The Peak District, the Yorkshire Dales, and the North York Moors National Park Authorities will each deliver three cohorts of Community Champion Training throughout 2025.
+The Peak District, the Yorkshire Dales, and the North York Moors National Park Authorities have each been delivering three cohorts of Community Champion Training during 2025, which has created opportunities for many hundreds of people who might not otherwise have visited the National Parks, to begin to create their own personal relationships with these places.

-Community Champions will continue to be supported by Peak District Mosaic after training, with the offer of future training opportunities and CNPfE networking events where Community Champions from all three National Parks get together to share experiences and practise.
+Community Champions will continue to be supported by Peak District Mosaic during 2026, with the offer of future training opportunities and CNPfE networking events where Community Champions from all three National Parks will get together to share experiences and best practice.

-The Championing National Parks Campaign is made possible with the National Lotter Heritage Fund.
+The Championing National Parks for Everyone project is made possible through the National Lottery Heritage Fund.

 Made possible with Heritage Lottery Fund